mspector/143-145-Herbert-Rd/incidents/2023-05-26_basement-toilet-backup.md

 - Basement toilet overflows when shower is used (we suspect due to the volume of water used).
 - After toilet flushes, a rhythmic dripping sound can be heard in the basement.

+## Background
+- In the weeks prior to the incident, we had the main plumbing stack replaced by 128 PHCE.
+  The plumbing for the basement toilet was not worked on, but they did (as a favor) replace the dirty old basement toilet with a new one that we purchased.
+- Since moving in, we had used that toilet 6-10 times.

 ## Timeline

 **26 May 2023**
 - We noticed the basement toilet was overflowing, spilling water onto the concrete floor.
   The water smelled bad (but not horrendously bad), and there was sewage in the toilet bowl.